dahak-metagenomics/taco-simple/docs/index.md

 ## `workflow-config` Directory

-The config files define the target files or rules for Snakemake to run.
+The `workflow-config` directory contains workflow configuration files.
+These files contain the target files or rules (defined in the workflow Snakefile) that the user wishes to run.

 ## `workflow-params` Directory

-The parameter files define values for the workflow parameters used to define the Snakemake rules.
+The `workflow-params` directory contains workflow parameter files.
+The workflow parameter file defines values for variables used in running the workflow rules.